 Then sample a Buffalo Cauliflower Wrap, a big pile of nachos, or a Kai Smash Burger for your main course.
 A Chocolate Peanut Butter Bar or Giant Chocolate Chip Cookie is a great dessert, or for the fruit-inclined, sample a Fresh-Squeezed Berry Lemonade.
 Yum!

-7. Sample International Flavors at Laughing Seed Cafe
+7. Laughing Seed Cafe

 Laughing Seed is, first and foremost, a vegetarian cafe, so be aware that any vegans eating here will need to steer around dishes containing dairy and eggs, but there are so many good options available that you needn’t worry about a lack of options here.